 Guided Tours — Punkva Caves from Prague & Brno

-Book private tour from Prague →Half-day guided tour to the Macocha Abyss and Punkva Caves — the two main experiences covered in one booking.
+Book private tour from PragueHalf-day guided tour to the Macocha Abyss and Punkva Caves.
 Transport and cave entry included.
-Good option if you are combining with time in Brno or want a focused cave experience without a full-day commitment.
+Good option if combining with time in Brno or wanting a focused cave experience without a full-day commitment.

-Book half-day tour →The most complete day — Punkva Caves and Macocha Abyss combined with Pernštejn Castle, one of the best-preserved Gothic and Renaissance castles in Moravia.
-Available April–September only.
+Book half-day tourThe most complete day — Punkva Caves and Macocha Abyss combined with Pernštejn Castle, one of the best-preserved Gothic and Renaissance castles in Moravia.
+April–September only.
 Departs from Brno.
-If you are spending a night in Brno (which is worth doing), this is the tour to book for the following day.

-Book caves + castle →A six-hour tailor-made tour of the Moravian Karst from Brno — the most in-depth option available.
+Book caves + castleSix-hour tailor-made tour of the Moravian Karst from Brno — the most in-depth option.
 Covers Punkva Caves, Macocha Abyss and additional karst landscapes beyond the main tourist sites.
-For visitors who want to understand the geology, ecology and history of the area rather than just tick the caves.
-Departs from Brno.

-Book 6-hour tailor-made →Half-day guided tour of Moravian Karst departing from Brno — covers the key wonders including Punkva Caves and Macocha Abyss.
-Good option if you are staying in Brno overnight and want a morning or afternoon excursion rather than a full-day commitment.
+Book 6-hour tailor-madeHalf-day guided tour of the Moravian Karst departing from Brno.
+Covers the key wonders including Punkva Caves and Macocha Abyss.
+Good option if staying in Brno overnight.

-Book half-day from Brno →Day Itinerary — Public Transport from Prague
+Book half-day from BrnoDay Itinerary — Public Transport from Prague

-- 06:15 — Depart Praha Hlavní nádraží — direct train to Blansko or via Brno.
+- 06:15 — Depart Praha Hlavni nadrazi — direct train to Blansko or via Brno.
 Check idos.cz for your specific date.

 - 08:40–09:00 — Arrive Blansko — walk out the main station exit.
-Bus 226 to Skalní Mlýn departs from directly outside.
+Bus 226 departs directly outside.

 - ~09:00 — Bus 226 to Skalní Mlýn — 10 minutes.
 Buy ticket from driver.

-- 09:10 — Skalní Mlýn Information Centre — buy your COMBI ticket (eco-train + cable car + cave entry).
-Confirm your cave tour slot — aim for 10:00 or 10:30.
-If you do not have tickets, join the queue immediately.
+- 09:10 — Skalní Mlýn Information Centre — buy COMBI ticket.
+Confirm cave tour slot for 10:00 or 10:30.

-- 10:00 — Eco-train to Punkva Caves — 20 minutes through the karst valley.
-Or walk — the valley road is beautiful and flat.
+- 10:00 — Eco-train to Punkva Caves — 20 minutes.
+Or walk the 1.6km flat valley road.

-- 12:00 — Walk back through the karst to Skalní Mlýn via hiking trails (~45 min) or cable car + eco-train back.
+- 12:00 — Walk back through the karst to Skalní Mlýn via hiking trails (~45 min).

-- 13:00 — Lunch at Skalní Mlýn — the hotel restaurant serves Czech food at reasonable prices.
+- 13:00 — Lunch at Skalní Mlýn — hotel restaurant serves Czech food.
 CZK 200–350 for a main course.

 - 15:35 or 17:13 — Bus 226 back to Blansko — train to Prague.
-Back in Prague by 18:00–20:00 depending on connections.
+Back in Prague by 18:00–20:00.

 Also Worth Seeing — Moravian Karst

-Kateřinská Cave (10 min walk from Skalní Mlýn)
+Katerinská Cave (10 min walk from Skalní Mlýn)

 Macocha Abyss — Upper Viewing Point (free access)